Biography Louise Stomps 1900 - 1988

 1988

-On April 22, Louise Stomps dies as a result of an accident with her motorcycle.
-Her last work is called the drop-out.
+On the 22nd of April, Louise Stomps died as a result of an accident with her motorbike.
+Her last work is called "The Drop-Out".

 [The dropout, 1988, height 143 cm, cherry tree]